K-Coll/Milestone-Project-1/README.md

     The icons are also used on the Campsite page, specifically in the Facilities section to again provide a visual representation of the different facilities and amenities that are provided by the campsite.
 This also differentiates between the Facilities and Pitches sections breaks up the text, so it’s not two big paragraphs of listed text.

 ## Features
+The website consists of four pages and 16 elements / features overall.

 ### Site Level Elements
 * There is a header at the top of the page which is comprised of the Bootstrap Nav Bar.
 This houses the name of the camp site and links to all the pages contained within the website to act as a navigational menu bar.
 It is fully responsive and collapses down to a hamburger menu on medium and small devices.
 There is a balanced design to this, as the menu text is horizontally centred and in line with the middle of the logo / name of the website.